farisnour/lula-cli/README.md

 # Lula - A CLI tool to manage pull requests from the terminal

-Lula is a CLI tool to manage pull requests from the terminal.
-It currently only supports Gitlab projects.
+Lula is a CLI tool to manage pull requests in git repositories from the terminal.
+It currently only supports Gitlab repositories.

 ## Installation